MimiCheng/java-data-structure/README.md

 ### Assignment 3: Advance Search (97/100, maximum score)

-Implement our own dictionary which more advance features than the traditional one.
+Implement our own dictionary with more advance features than the traditional one.
 TRIE data structure has been used in this project.